 “Users are financially responsible for the repair or make good costs if the equipment is returned with an unreasonable level of wear and tear at the end of the rental period.”

 Since its formation in 1961, the Association has become increasingly recognised for providing a strong voice for the industry.
-The major focus of the AITA is to ensure the highest possible standards of performance, safety and client satisfaction.
+The major focus of the AFITA is to ensure the highest possible standards of performance, safety and client satisfaction.

-The AITA plays an active role in the development of Australian and International Standards for the forklift industry and in promoting the highest standards of safe use of equipment through the development of guidance documents on topical issues and the conduct of annual Forklift Safety Seminars to inform industry and users of forklift equipment.
+The AFITA plays an active role in the development of Australian and International Standards for the forklift industry and in promoting the highest standards of safe use of equipment through the development of guidance documents on topical issues and the conduct of annual Forklift Safety Seminars to inform industry and users of forklift equipment.

 A copy of the guide can be downloaded by clicking here.